 CO-Founder and CEO of the Concussion Legacy Foundation

 Chris Nowinski is co-founder and executive director of the Concussion Legacy Foundation (CLF) formally known as the Sports Legacy Institute (SLI), a non-profit organization dedicated to solving the sports concussion crisis through education, policy, and research.
-He also serves as a member of the Outreach, Recruitment, and Education Core of the Boston University Alzheimer’s Disease Research Center and Chronic Traumatic Encephalopathy Center (BU CTE Center).
+He also serves as a member of the Outreach, Recruitment, and Education Core of the Boston University Alzheimer’s Disease Research Center and Chronic Traumatic Encephalopathy Center.
 Chris also serves as an advisor on the Mackey White TBI advisory committee to the NFLPA, The Ivy League Multi-Sport Concussion Committee, and as a consultant to Major League Lacrosse.
-He is a Ph.D. candidate in Behavioral Neuroscience at Boston University School of Medicine.

 Chris’ interest in brain trauma stems from personal experience.
 An All-Ivy defensive tackle for the Harvard University football team, after graduation, he began working for the life sciences consulting firm Trinity Partners, LLC.
 While there he decided to explore his passion for professional wrestling, and enrolled in wrestling school at night.
 Eighteen months later, in 2002, he debuted on WWE’s flagship program Monday Night RAW.